 Does your coffee maker do a great job?
 In order to enjoy better tasting coffee, allow the machine to run with just water beforehand so that it can heat up.
 After the water is finished, begin the process anew with coffee grounds.
 This is also a good way to clean your machine.

 Make sure that you use high quality water with your coffee.
 If you use bad tasting water to make your coffee, the coffee will not taste great.
 Look for a water that features a mineral count.
 Water that lacks minerals will give coffee a bitter taste.

-Make an effort to buy coffee that is pesticide-free.
+If possible, purchase coffee that has never been exposed to pesticides.
 Coffee develops much of its flavor through the soil its grown in.
 Organically grown coffee is going to naturally taste the best when you brew it.